salesforce/tough-cookie/README.md

  POSSIBILITY OF SUCH DAMAGE.
 ```

-Portions may be licensed under different licenses (in particular public-suffix.txt is MPL/1.1); please read the LICENSE file for full details.
+Portions may be licensed under different licenses (in particular `public_suffix_list.dat` is MPL/2.0); please read that file and the LICENSE file for full details.